Tick

 Why These Cities Are the Best for Short-Term Rentals

-• Ski travelers in Truckee
+• Ski enthusiasts in Truckee

-• Eco-tourism & hiking in Eureka
+• Eco-tourists and hikers in Eureka

 Top Cities for Long-Term Rental Investment in California